adrwxyz/adrw.xyz/notes/books/2019-08-19-letters-to-the-church.md

 > "Imagine gathering with a group of people who were trying to outserve one another.
 Have you ever been in a room filled with humble people who count others more significant than themselves?
 It’s anything but burdensome.
 When servants gather together, everyone is built up."
 (52)

 ### Experiencing God

+Paul in scripture talks about every person in a congregation receiving supernatural ability to bless others in the church, a "manifestation of the Spirit" (1 Corinthians 12:7, 14:12).

+> "Why is it that most of us have a clearer picture of demon possession than manifestations of the Holy Spirit? [...]
+We need to expect more!
+Wouldn’t you be thrilled about the next church gathering if you knew that the Holy Spirit was going to literally manifest through someone?
+Everyone?"
+(53)

+We are too easily satisfied.
+Is leaving pleased enough?
+God wants us to be awed.
+That doesn't mean leaning into an emotion driven craze not led by the Spirit.

+But is it a surprise we end up with gatherings that are explainable, mechanical, and sometimes obligatory, when they are devoid of the Holy Spirit?

+Paul yearned for all believers to show up with confidence that God wanted to move through them.

+> "If you are content to receive from others, you will miss out on the thrill of having the Spirit manifest Himself through you.
+This will cause you to be dissatisfied and the Church to suffer.
+Your gift is needed."
+(53)

+The church still values people like the world does.
+We want to find talented orators, musicians, and leaders and put their gifts on display.

+> "Do our actions show that we expect supernatural contributions from every member of the body?
+We would never dream of looking God in the face and telling Him we thought one of His children was worthless.
+But we don’t have to say it with our lips if our actions scream it."
+(53)

+### The Task of Gifted Leaders

+Church leaders are not there to minister to us, but to equip.

+> "And he gave the apostles, the prophets, the evangelists, the shepherds and teachers, to equip the saints for the work of ministry, for building up the body of Christ," - Ephesians 4:11-12 (ESV)

+> "Our Father thinks all His children are extremely gifted.
+God is convinced He did an amazing job in creating each of them and supernaturally empowering them."
+(55)

+But our leaders are like personal trainers who lift the weights and run on the treadmill while their clients sit and marvel at their talent.

+We long for growth when raising children.
+Every inch counts!
+If children aren't growing enough, parents take them to the doctor to make sure everything is okay.

+Why do we not expect this in the church?
+It's the same small talk every week.

+> "Your organization is perfectly designed for producing the results you’re experiencing right now."
+(55)

+In a 90 minute service dominated by a preacher and worship leader, is there really enough time for anyone else to feel used by God to encourage and build up others?

+> "from whom the whole body, joined and held together by every joint with which it is equipped, **when each part is working properly**, makes the body grow so that it builds itself up in love." - Ephesians 4:16 (ESV)

+> "If we give up on the goal of having all members exercise their spiritual gifts, we are destined for perpetual immaturity."
+(55)

+### What Are We Producing?

+If every Harvard grad ended up flipping burgers at McDonald's, who would spend the fortune to send their kids there?
+Harvard is supposed to produce competitive high-level positions.

+> "In the same way, Paul expected the Church to produce courageous, hardworking saints, who are unfazed by false teachings and able to resist temptation (Ephesians 4:11–14)" (55)

+Paul described the goal of a church "graduate" as "mature manhood" and "the measure of the stature of the fullness of Christ".

+Our high expectations of the result of 4 years at Harvard should be vastly dwarfed by our expecatations from 4 years (or 40 years!) in the Church.

+> "The Church’s purpose is not just to exist.
+It’s to produce."
+(55)

+> "Are we just good at getting people together once a week and maybe into a small group, or are we actually good at producing the types of people we read about in the New Testament?
+Have we shifted our criteria for a good disciple as someone who shows up to our stuff, gives money and occasionally feeds poor people?" - Mike Breen

+### Becoming Attractive

+Lisa went to a step class at the gym but came back not getting much out of the workout.
+She explained that the instructor was so obese it was hard to be motivated.
+She was used to instructors that prompted envy.

+> "When I read about the apostle Paul, I am challenged to become like him.
+When I read of his longing for Christ (Phil.
+1:21–26), perseverance through suffering (2 Cor.
+11:16–33), and love for people (Rom.
+9:1–3), it stirs me.
+I want to look like him.
+I want his peace.
+Like Paul, I want to come to the end of my life and know that I didn’t waste it.
+It’s his example, not his words, that moves me."
+(57)

+Talk is cheap.
+Bloggers, speakers, YouTubers, few admire them.
+They just talk.
+We expect people to be capivated by our speech, while living non-compelling lifestyles.

+Happy families with virgin non-swearing children are not proof God is with us and not with them.

+> "If Muslims were advertising free doughnuts and a raffle for a free iPad as a means to get people to their events, I would find that ridiculous.
+It would be proof to me that their god does not answer prayer.
+If they needed rock concerts and funny speakers to draw crowds, I would see them as desperate and their god as cheap and weak."
+(57)

+### No Longer Church

+Where is the point when a church is no longer a church?
+Only when they no longer declare the Jesus is Son of God?

+Imagine opening Chan's Healthy Juice Shop.
+At first, you make healthy smoothies and get an initial following of health nuts, but not enough to support your family.
+You start to experiment adding gummy bears, M&M's and other sweets to your juice and you start making a fortune.
+Is the sign still accurate?
+Are you still a healthy juice shop?

+> "Our most pressing obligation today is to do all in our power to obtain a revival that will result in a reformed, revitalized, purified church.
+It is of far greater importance that we have better Christians than that we have more of them." - A. W. Tozer

+### Forcing the Issue